0xpeppermint/seidemon/README.md

- ## Seidemon is a CLI tool designed to seamlessly snipe and trade SEI coins on Astroport
+ ## Seidemon is a CLI tool to snipe and trade SEI coins on Astroport

 ![image](https://github.com/0xpeppermint/seidemon/assets/162825807/e29fc709-5fe8-4853-8e7f-48fefce6a17c)